WenjunYU55/Temperature_SensorsAnalysis-/README.md

 The repository is organised as follows:
 - `data/` – raw and processed experimental data
 - `code/` – MATLAB scripts and STM32 embedded code used for data acquisition and analysis
-- `docs/` – figures and final report
+- `docs/` – relevant documents e.g. schematic, pcb, figures
 - `logs/` – experimental notes and observations

 ## Notes